simonesilvestroni/m2m-website/_posts/2022-03-03-life-after-social-networks.md

 Going back to Steve’s article, I keep asking: **what if these soulless machines stopped working**?
 We all remember the fast demise of MySpace; what would happen to that *audience amplifier*?
 How would people manage to keep going on as musicians who want to make a living and stay independent?
 I too remember that tiny window around 2007/2008 where the *web 2.0* seemed such a wonderful promise, only to be snatched and centralized by these awful behemoths that Facebook, Twitter and Google became.

 My answer was, and still is: **have your own space** [on the internet](https://www.onebigfluke.com/2012/07/focusing-on-positives-why-i-have-my-own.html).

+---

+## 10 March 2022 EDIT: Mastodon

+Just joined [Mastodon](https://mastodon.help/), as an experiment.
+I'll be blogging about it in the future, but I immediately felt why everyone says _it's not_ Twitter.
+It sure feels like a totally different space.

+I've also integrated Mastodon's replies, likes and reboosts in here through [Brid.gy](https://brid.gy/).
+Check the section [Comments and reactions](#comments) 👇 below.